Design Pattern: Prototype Pattern

 1. Prototype Interface: an interface to have a common interface for all objects that supports the prototyping process.
 This interface will declare a method for cloning objects.

-2. Prototype Concrete Classes: classes that implement the Prototype Interface, and for the implementation these classes define a method for cloning.
-Usually, that method is named as “clone”.
+2. Prototype Concrete Classes: classes that implement the Prototype Interface, and for the implementation these classes define a cloning method.
+Usually, that method is named as “clone“.

 Here are the steps to follow for implementing Prototype pattern: